 We install roofs on warehouses, manufacturing facilities, office buildings, multifamily complexes, and retail facilities.
-Each property type has a specific type of roof based on the needs of the building, and design of the building.
+Each property type has a specific type of roof based on the needs and design of the building.

 TPO & PVC